jessetootell/Getting-and-Cleaning-Data-R/README.md

 # Getting-and-Cleaning-Data-R
-Files for the Coursera Course, Getting and Cleaning Data in R
+This repository contains Jesse Tootell's files for the Coursera Course, Getting and Cleaning Data in R